Maia313/react/state.md

 When you want to aggregate data from multiple children or to have two child components communicate with each other, **move the state upwards** so that it lives in the parent component.
 The parent can then pass the state back down to the children via props, so that the child components are always in sync with each other and with the parent.

 #### For each piece of state:
-• Identify every component that renders something based on that state.
++ Identify every component that renders something based on that state.
-• Findacommonownercomponent(asinglecomponentaboveallthecomponents
-that need the state in the hierarchy).
++ Find a common owner component(a single component above all the components that need the state in the hierarchy).
-• Either the common owner or another component higher up in the hierarchy should own the state.
++ Either the common owner or another component higher up in the hierarchy should own the state.
-• Ifyoucan’tfindacomponentwhereitmakessensetoownthestate,createanew
-component simply for holding the state and add it somewhere in the hierarchy above the common owner component.
++ If you can’t find a component where it makes sense to own the state, create a new component simply for holding the state and add it somewhere in the hierarchy above the common owner component.